The Exodus from Egypt

 The Evidence from Canaan

 The Rhind Mathematical Papyrus also mentions a "voice" of Seth, or "thunder," which has been linked to the eruption of Thera (Goedicke 1986:40).
 This catastrophic event has been further linked to the Exodus (Wilson 1985).
 The generally accepted date for the eruption of Thera in the mid-sixteenth century here supports a 1552 Exodus.
 However, recent radiocarbon dating favors a seventeenth-century event (Manning 1990), or possibly an earlier eruption.
-[More recently the dating from pumice at Tel el Daba'a has suggested an eruption about 1540 BCE (Schofield, Louise (2007).
+[Dating from pumice at Tel el Daba'a has suggested an eruption about 1540 BCE (Schofield, Louise (2007).
 The Mycenaeans. p.
-69.).]
+69.).
+A 2018 study in Environmental Studies indicates the 1552 year is within acceptable limits - see http://advances.sciencemag.org/content/4/8/eaar8241. ]

-[An explanation of the parting of the "Red Sea" may be explained by a major eruption of Thera at that time.
-If the Sea of Reeds was connected to the Mediterranean Sea the water would have receded for the Israelites to pass prior to the tsunami wave striking the Egyptians.
+[The parting of the "Red Sea" may be explained by a major eruption of Thera at that time.
+If the Sea of Reeds was connected to the Mediterranean Sea the water would have receded for the Israelites to pass prior to a tsunami wave striking the Egyptians.
 The Thera eruption may explain the "pillar of cloud" and "pillar of fire" that went before the fleeing Israelites so they might initially travel by day or night (Exodus 13:21).]

 The entry of Joshua and the sons of Israel into Canaan was in 1512.
 The wars following mark the end of the Middle Bronze Age.
 The destruction and depopulation of upland Canaan at that time is well established in the archaeological record.
 The destroyed area matches the biblical record, while there are no Egyptian records of any activity in upland Canaan at that time.